AzCii/terraform-aws-mail-service/README.md

 - dmarc_records - (Optional) The DMARC records to create.
 - dkim_records - (Optional) If true, create DKIM records, default is set to false.
 - smtp_configuration - (Optional) If true, creates IAM credentials for SMTP, default is set to false.
+- lambda_timeout_seconds - (Optional) Amount of time your Lambda Function has to run in seconds.
+Defaults to `120`.
+See [Limits](https://docs.aws.amazon.com/lambda/latest/dg/gettingstarted-limits.html).

 ## Attributes Reference